Applications for our 2025 intake are now closed.

 All of our Non-Clinical PhD studentships are 4 years in length and students will be under the guidance of a supervisory team of world-class researchers across the two institutions, Imperial and the Institute of Cancer Research.
 Successful candidates will receive:

-• a fixed, tax-free annual stipend of £23,000 per annum and project costs including tuition fees at the Home rate
+• a generous tax-free fixed stipend of £24,219 per year, subject to 1.75% indexation per year and project costs including tuition fees at the Home rate

 • Research Training and Support Grant to cover travel, conference participation, academic placements and consumables as allowed under the terms and conditions of CRUK and EPSRC.